 Senior Research Scientist, ISI Foundation, Turin, Italy

 Yelena Mejova is a Senior Research Scientist at the ISI Foundation in Turin, Italy, working in the area of Data Science for Social Impact and Sustainability.
-Her research concerns the use of social media in health informatics, especially in lifestyle diseases, as well as for tracking political speech and other cultural phenomena.
+Her research concerns the use of social media in health informatics, especially in lifestyle diseases and mental health, as well as for tracking political speech and other cultural phenomena.
+Since 2023, she is a co-Editor-in-Chief of EPJ Data Science.
 Previously as a scientist at the Qatar Computing Research Institute, Yelena was a part of the Social Computing Group working on computational social science, especially as applied to tracking real-life health signals.
 As a post-doctoral researcher at Yahoo Research Barcelona, she was a part of Web Mining and User Engagement groups.